sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

         {% include figure.html path="assets/img/2024-05-07-myproject/models_diagram_1.jpg" class="img-fluid rounded z-depth-1" style="width: 50%;" %}
     </div>

-* LLM's representations of individual/joint tweets: we derive embeddings of individual or concatenated tweets using pre-trained languge models (BERT,RoBERTa and T5 TODO:cite).
+* LLM's representations of individual/joint tweets: we derive embeddings of individual or concatenated tweets using pre-trained languge models (BERT <d-cite key="devlin2018bert"></d-cite>,RoBERTa <d-cite key="liu2019roberta"></d-cite> and T5 <d-cite key="raffel2020exploring"></d-cite>).
 In the individual case, tweets' embeddings are aggregated daily by averaging or concatenating embeddings of same-date tweets.
 In the joint case, tweets are concatenated daily to create a single daily embedding, potentially capturing their collective meaning without explicit aggregation, avoiding potential information loss.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-myproject/models_diagram_2.jpg" class="img-fluid rounded z-depth-1" style="width: 50%;" %}
     </div>

-* LLM-generated analyses for prediction/as input to a subsequent prediction model: First, we feed GPT-3.5 (TODO:cite) with a month of tweets and corresponding financial values of the target indicator to create monthly analyses.Then, these analyses are either used directly for prediction or as an input to a subsequent T5 model.
+* LLM-generated analyses for prediction or as input to a subsequent prediction model: First, we feed OpenAI's Chat Completion API, GPT-3.5 (<d-cite key="ChatGPT-3.5"></d-cite>) with a month of tweets and corresponding financial values of the target indicator to create monthly analyses.Then, these analyses are either used directly for prediction or as an input to a subsequent T5 model.
 *since the LLM receives both tweets and financial data to enable analyzing relationships, this method applies only for a TF model type.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2024-05-07-myproject/models_diagram_3.jpg" class="img-fluid rounded z-depth-1" style="width: 50%;" %}